zurazurataicho/resume/README_en.md

 |Instagram|[@zurazurataicho](https://www.instagram.com/zurazurataicho/)|

 ### Objective
-To obtain a job as a software developer, a network administrator and/or a digital forensics engineer.
+To obtain a job as a software developer, a network administrator or a digital forensics engineer.

 ### Profile
 Proficient in web development and game API using PHP, MySQL, memcached, Redis, JavaScript(with jQuery), HTML and CSS.
 Make some tools with Java for digital forensics.